daithioc95/MS1/README.md

 ### Strategy Plane
 The strategy plane is the most high level plan of the website.
-This planes is important as it ensures that all the following sections and website end product aligns to the websites objectives.
+This plane is important as it ensures that all the following sections and website end product aligns to the websites objectives.
 For this plane, I identified my primary objects and user stories of the website below.

 #### Project Objectives